cszhangtao/cszhangtao.github.io/_pages/about.md

 Tao is a senior member of ACM and IEEE.
 He served as the General Chair of SANER 2023 and the Program Co-Chair of Internetware 2024.
 He is currently serving as an Associate Editor for IEEE Transactions on Software Engineering (TSE) and Journal of Systems and Software (JSS).

-His current research interests include Software Artifact Analysis, AI for Software Engineering, and Software Security.
+His current research interests include AI for Software Engineering, Software Security, and Mining Software Repositories.
 He published more than 90 high-quality papers in renowned software engineering and security journals and conferences such as ICSE, ESEC/FSE, ASE, TSE, TOSEM, EMSE, TIFS, and TDSC.

 <font color=blue>Looking for highly motivated Postdoctoral Research Fellows/Research Assistants and Ph.D./Master students with strong backgrounds in Data Mining, Artificial Intelligence, Software Security, and Software Engineering.</font><br>